solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

         return "Bravo proposal mock";
     }
     ```
--   `build()`: Set the necessary actions for your proposal.
+-   `build()`: Set the necessary actions for your proposal, [Refer](../overview/architecture/proposal-functions.md#build-function) for detailed explanation.
 In this example, ERC20 token is whitelisted on the Vault contract.
+Then timelock approves token for vault and deposits all tokens into the vault.
 The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`, it is the governor bravo's timelock for this example.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`, it is the governor bravo's timelock for this example. `buildModifier` is necessary modifier for `build` function and will not work without it.

     ```solidity
     function build()